I always get great feedback on back pain articles, and today I have one on herniated discs.

 #11 – Accordions (most advanced progression)

 Sit on the ground with your knees bent and feet flat.
-Your hands should be extended out to the sides and parallel to the ground.
+Your hands should be extended to the sides and parallel to the ground.
 Raise your feet off the ground and bring your knees toward your chest.
-At the same time, bring your hands toward one another and exhale, pretending you are squeezing an accordion.
-Then extend legs out straight and parallel to the ground and extend arms out to the sides.
+At the same time, get your hands toward one another and exhale, pretending you are squeezing an accordion.
+Then extend legs straight and parallel to the ground and extend arms out to the sides.

 Rick Kaselj, MS